temetvince/x3ap-swm3/README.md

 # Star Wars Mayhem 3
-To download, click Code -> Download ZIP.
+To download, go to the latest release and click 'Source code (zip)': https://github.com/temetvince/x3ap-swm3/releases/

 We need Mayhem veterans to help with balancing.
 Just play the game and provide feedback!